cogentcore/cogent/README.md

 * filenode and fileinfo: detect +x files and mark as executable -- don't edit..
 * and in fact, if hilight doesn't recognize it, don't open!  seems to hang..

-* search / replace in TextView
+* Find / replace in TextView -- isearch already there now..